OtterBrowser/otter-browser/CONTRIBUTING.md

 ## Submitting patches

-* Make sure that you have a [GitHub account](https://github.com/signup/free).
+* Make sure that you have a [GitHub account](https://github.com/join).
-* Ensure that nobody is currently working on the selected task (check if someone is assigned to the ticket or ask on *#otter-browser* at freenode).
+* Ensure that nobody is currently working on the selected task (check if someone is assigned to the ticket or ask on *#otter-browser* at libera.chat).
 * Fork the repository on GitHub.
 * Create a branch just for that task.
 * Submit your changes as a pull request so they can be reviewed.